sirajurrahmann/n3ojs/src/donation-form/README.md

 The variety may be "filled", "outlined", "rounded" or "sharp" (defaults to "filled").

 Check the full list of configurable CSS variables in `index.html` for further customization options, such as `--donate-button-icon-color`

+### Fonts

+The component will pick up any font defined by the end user in the `--font-family` variable.

+If you are using third part fonts, ensure to link the font in the main HTML page where you are using this component.
+An example is provided in the demo.